After living for six years in Punta del Este, Uruguay, I swore to myself that I’d never, ever live in a tourist area again.

 High-tourism or expat areas often bring better options for housing than the local market would otherwise demand.
 You’ll find more high-end condos, for example, built to first-world standards in areas with high levels of tourism.

 This can cut both ways.
 Sometimes high-tourist areas bring mass-market, low-end, bargain construction that results in poor quality housing.

 Tourists usually don’t come just to hang out with other tourists… they come because the area has something good to offer.
 This can include beautiful beaches, sublime weather, scenic mountains, or quaint old cities.

 Whatever brought the tourists in the first place is something that you probably will enjoy, too.

 A High Concentration Of Expats May Produce The Same Effect As Tourists

-Today, Cuenca has around 5,000 North-American retirees.
+Today, Cuenca has between 8,000 to 10,000 North-American retirees.

 Ultimately, a large expat community affects the local environment in many of the same ways that tourism does, bringing both the bad and the good.